-At December 31, 2013, the Farm Credit Insurance Fund was at \$3.50 billion (1.94 percent of adjusted insured debt outstanding), which was \$115 million below the secure base amount.
-(See "Insurance Fund Management" on page 18 for additional details.)
+As of December 31, 2014, the Farm Credit Insurance Fund was at \$3.75 billion (1.90 percent of adjusted insured debt outstanding), which was \$207 million below the secure base amount.
+(See "Insurance Fund Management" on page 16 for additional details.)
 Consequently, no funds were available to transfer to the Allocated Insurance Reserves Accounts (AIRAs).
-(See Notes to the Financial Statements for additional details.)
+(See "Notes to the Financial Statements" on page F8 for additional details.)

-FCSIC's 20-Year Anniversary
+FCSIC's Operations

 The Corporation's first year of full operations was 1993.
 That year, the Insurance Fund grew to \$642 million, insuring \$53.70 billion in System debt.
-The Corporation had a nine member core staff, and it relied on the Farm Credit Administration (FCA) for examination and administrative support.
+The Corporation had a nine-member core staff, and it contracted with the Farm Credit Administration (FCA) for examination and administrative support.
 Other specialized services were available through contractual arrangements on an as-needed basis.

-Twenty years later, the Insurance Fund is about four times larger, insuring \$207.50 billion of System debt.
+Twenty-one years later, the Insurance Fund is almost five times larger, insuring \$225.65 billion of System debt.
 Yet the Corporation continues to operate effectively with a small staff of 11.
-It still leverages its resources by purchasing support services from FCA and other public and private sector contractors to ensure the cost-effective administration of its programs.
+It still leverages its resources by purchasing support services from FCA and other public and private sector contractors, which helps ensure the cost-effective administration of its programs.

-The Corporation's operating costs as a percentage of its total assets represented 9 basis points for 2013, an improvement of 1 basis point over 2012.
-In September 2013, our Board of Directors approved budgets for 2014 and 2015.
-The 2014 budget is \$4.2 million, which projects an increase of 3.5 percent over the 2013 budget.
+The Corporation's operating costs as a percentage of its total assets were 8 basis points (0.08 percent) for 2014, an improvement of 1 basis point over 2013.
+In September 2014, our Board of Directors approved budgets for 2015 and 2016.
+The 2015 budget is \$4.0 million, which is a decrease of 3.5 percent from the 2014 budget.